Kritikalcoder/ResearchPapers/README.md

 [brief] “I think it might help if we multiply, and not add” : Detecting Indirectness in Conversation
 Long Short Term Memory for Driver Intent Prediction
 ### Track 3: Privacy Preserving Machine Learning
-[Book] The Algorithmic Foundations of Differential Privacy
+[book] The Algorithmic Foundations of Differential Privacy
 The Johnson-Lindenstrauss Transform itself preserves Differential Privacy
 GELU-Net: A Globally Encrypted, Locally Unencrypted Deep Neural Network for Privacy-Preserved Learning
 Secure Face Matching Using Fully Homomorphic Encryption
 Deep Learning with Differential Privacy
 ### Track 4: Reinforcement Learning
 ### Track 5: Blockchain
+Bitcoin: A Peer-to-Peer Electronic Cash System
+Speed-Security Tradeos in Blockchain Protocols (Reading Assignment)
 ### Track 6: General
 How to Read a paper
+[finish] The PhD Grind (book)
+Apart from these papers, I picked up a decent background in Time Series Forecasting.

 ## To read list:
 Human-level control through deep reinforcement learning